 Psalm 104:30 "You send forth Your Spirit, they are created; and You renew the face of the earth."

-Lucifer was originally placed on this earth to administer God's government on the earth, but Lucifer refused to do God's will.
+Helel was originally placed on this earth to administer God's government on the earth, but he refused to do God's will.
 He rejected God's commands, and he snubbed God's government.
 He substituted his own form of government, which resulted in him disqualifying himself.

 Adam had the opportunity to overcome him, but he failed to conquer Satan by not obeying God.
 He obeyed Satan the Adversary instead, and man became the property of the devil.
 The whole human race has accepted, and been in slavery, under Satan's diabolical authority ever since.